 Spouses who never worked or have low earnings can get up to half of a retired worker's full benefits.
 If you're eligible for both your own retirement benefits and spouse's benefits, we always pay your own benefits first.
-If your benefits as a spouse are higher than your own retirement benefit, you'll get a combination of benefits equaling the higher spouse's benefit.
+If your benefits as a spouse are higher than your own retirement benefit, you'll receive a combination of benefits that equal the higher spouse's benefit.

-For example, Mary Ann qualifies for a retirement benefit of \$1,250 and a spouse's benefit of \$1,400.
-At her full retirement age, she will get her own \$1,250 retirement benefit.
-We also will add \$150 from her spouse's benefit, for a total of \$1,400.
-If she takes her retirement benefit before her full retirement age, we'll reduce both amounts.
+For example, a person qualifies for a retirement benefit of \$1,250 and a spouse's benefit of \$1,400.
+At full retirement age, they will get their own \$1,250 retirement benefit.
+We also will add \$150 from their spouse's benefit, for a total of \$1,400.
+If the person takes the retirement benefit before their full retirement age, we'll reduce both amounts.